 First things first – The First Things First model came from Steven Covey’s great book, the 7 habits of highly successful individuals.
 It’s a great model for thinking about how you spend your time.Everything that you choose to do is either important or not-important and comes at you with some level of urgency.
 Leaders who embrace this model learn to invest much time in the important but not urgent category, where many emergencies can be prevented.

-And many more – These models are just the start.In my experience, having many models in mind really helps me jump into a situation and make decisions based on experience, or fall back to a model to help move forward.
+And many more – These models are just the start.In my experience, having these models in mind really helps me jump into a situation and make decisions based on experience, or fall back to a model to help move forward.